-In November last year, I was crewing on a horse trail along the Wild Coast in South Africa.
+I was crewing on a horse trail along the Wild Coast in South Africa in November last year.
 This remote coastline is known for its dramatic geography and the inherent dangers that go with it.
-Cellphone coverage is patchy at best so, the trail guide decided to test out the capabilities of the latest GPS messenger – the Garmin inReach Mini GPS Satellite Communicator.
+Cellphone coverage is patchy at best, so the trail guide decided to test out the capabilities of the latest GPS messenger – the Garmin inReach Mini GPS Satellite Communicator.

-Using this device, we could, theoretically, track one another and send text messages directly from our cellphone, without relying on the patchy network to transmit them.
+Using this device, we could, theoretically, track one another and send text messages directly from our cell phones without relying on the patchy network to transmit them.

 Once the trail guide finally remembered to turn his on, the pair worked effectively enough, although the batteries drained quickly if we turned on the GPS tracking function.

-Nevertheless, it was reassuring to know that we could contact one another if we ran into difficulty.
+Nevertheless, it was reassuring to know that we could contact one another if we encountered difficulty.

 #7 Are Walkie-Talkies Reliable in an Emergency?

-The walkie-talkie concept may seem a bit out-dated, but, like most other technology, it’s continually evolving.
+The walkie-talkie concept may seem outdated, but, like most other technology, it’s continually evolving.

 An old-fashioned long-distance walkie-talkie, like the Midland – GXT1000, has a 36-mile range, will let you know if bad weather is heading your way, and allows for hands-free operation.